 Watermelon is considered a summertime staple, popping up at pool parties and summer barbecues all season long.
 While it’s well-known for its ability to keep you cool and hydrated, there are tons of other health perks associated with this popular fruit that are not as well-known.

 What are the benefits of eating watermelon?
-As you’ll learn more about below, this fruit is low in calories, a good source of vitamins C and A, and has been linked to everything from reduced muscle pain and enhanced exercise recovery to improved vision and skin health.
+As you’ll learn more about below, this fruit is low in calories, a food high in vitamin C and vitamin A, and has been linked to everything from reduced muscle pain and enhanced exercise recovery to improved vision and skin health.

 The watermelon plant, also known by its scientific name Citrullus lanatus, is a member of the flowering plant family known as Cucurbitaceae.

 It’s believed that wild varieties that were grown many years ago were more bitter than the types we eat today, thanks to the presence of a compound called cucurbitacin.
 Historically, many varieties, with different colors and tastes, were grown in various parts of the world, including across Africa.

 Believe it or not, it’s estimated that there are actually more than 1,200 different cultivars of watermelon still in existence.
 This includes the lanatus, crimson sweet and jubilee watermelons.

 Unbeknownst to most people, the entire watermelon is edible, including the rind and seeds.
 In fact, watermelon rind (which can be pickled or even stir-fried) is very high in citrulline, a compound that’s transformed into the amino acid arginine, which is associated with cardiovascular benefits and more.

 Is watermelon a “superfood”?
 While it may not be as nutrient-dense as fruits such as berries or oranges, there are still some impressive benefits associated with watermelon nutrition.

 According to the U.S. Department of Agriculture’s data on watermelon nutrition, one cup (about 152 grams) contains approximately:

 - 46 calories